 And then click Apply …

-Once all plugins have been updated, you can click on the Return to Plugins page link to go back to the Plugins section, or choose another option from the dashboard menu …
+After all plugins have been updated, you can click on the Return to Plugins page link to return to the Plugins section, or select another option from the main menu …

-Once all plugins are up-to-date, the update reminders disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” messages no longer display on your screen, toolbar and menus) …
+Once all plugins are up-to-date, any plugin alerts disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” messages no longer display on your screen, toolbar and menus) …

-(When plugins on your site are all up-to-date, notification icons do not display)
+(When your plugins are up-to-date, notification icons do not display)

-Now that you know how to update your plugins, let’s take a look at how to remove plugins safely from your blog or website.
+Now that you know how to upgrade WP plugins, it’s time to learn how to safely uninstall plugins from your WordPress blog or website.

 Deleting WP Plugins

-As part of smart WordPress management practices, it’s a good idea to uninstall plugins that you no longer need or are no longer using on your site.
-This can conserve resources on your server and also helps to eliminate causes of problems.
+As part of smart WordPress management, it’s a good idea to delete inactive plugins.
+This can help to reduce server resources and also help to minimize causes of problems.

-In this section, you will learn how to delete unused plugins from your site.
+In this section, you will learn how to remove unused plugins from your site or blog.

-To delete a plugin, go to your admin menu and choose Plugins > Installed Plugins …
+To delete a plugin, go to your main menu and click on Plugins > Installed Plugins …

-If you want to review a list of all the files that will be deleted before proceeding, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” section …
+If you need to browse all the files that will be deleted before going ahead with the next step, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …

-A complete list of files associated with the plugin that you are about to remove will display on your screen …
+All files associated with the plugin selected for removalwill be listed on your screen …

-If you are certain that you would like to proceed and delete these plugin, click on the Yes, Delete these files button …
+If you are certain that you would like to go ahead and delete these plugin, just click on the Yes, Delete these files button …

 Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their checkbox, or selecting the checkbox next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …